 Binational Emergency is a nonprofit organization with local knowledge and relationships with people who can help.
 Their $45 annual fee is well worth it, over and above your medical and emergency evacuation service (Discover Baja members get discounted rates on Binational membership).
 Because if you can’t get the word out, you’re just stuck in the woods, so to speak.

 I know that pilots in Mulegé parked at Serenidad airstrip have done their share of search and rescue.
-They don’t need to be paid for their time, but do appreciate being reimbursed for fuel.
+They don’t charge for their but do appreciate being reimbursed for fuel.
 If your emergency is extreme, Binational will enlist the US coast guard but they are not always able to respond.

-This is a fantastic addition to your travel and evacuation insurance.
+Which is what makes Binational a fantastic addition to your travel and evacuation insurance.
 So do join this great nonprofit service before your trip.
 Give Binational’s information to your friends, family, and people you meet on the road so that they can easily locate you and get help.

 A couple of years ago some kayakers did not make their destination in the often unpredictable waters of the Sea of Cortez, causing their family to spring into action.
 A neighbor with a plane at Serenidad airstrip volunteered to sweep Bahía Concepción and the Mexican Navy went out to look, too.
 With sadness, everyone abandoned hope, but it turned out that the kayakers had just changed their plan and were enjoying some time at a remote island.
 Please don’t be those people.

-But don’t count on getting a signal.
-I have TMobile’s 3 Country plan but cell coverage is spotty or nonexistent in most of the areas where it’s really fun to ride, hike and explore the missions, canyons and nature.
-You won’t find a signal in Cataviña, Bahía de los Ángeles, or in the beautiful terrain inland of Mulegé, Loreto, and San Juanico.
+You can dial 911 to reach Baja’s emergency services but don’t count on getting a signal.
+I have TMobile’s 3 Country plan but cell coverage is spotty or nonexistent in most of the areas where it’s really fun to ride, hike and explore the missions, canyons, and nature.
+You won’t find a signal in Cataviña, Bahía de Los Ángeles, or in the beautiful terrain inland outside of Mulegé, Loreto, and San Juanico.

-If you do get a signal, just dial 066.
-I’ve been told that you don’t need to punch in country code, even if you’re using a foreign phone.
+If you do get a signal, just dial 911.
+Mexico as a country adopted 911 as their emergency services phone number in 2017.
+I’ve been told that you don’t need to punch in the country code, even if you’re using a foreign phone.

 Ranchers, fishermen, and radios